return42/sphkerneldoc/linux_src_doc/kernel/audit_c.rst

 Description
 -----------

-netlink_unicast() cannot be called inside an irq context because it blocks (last arg, flags, is not set to MSG_DONTWAIT), so the audit buffer is placed on a queue and a tasklet is scheduled to remove them from the queue outside the irq context.
+We can not do a netlink send inside an irq context because it blocks (last arg, flags, is not set to MSG_DONTWAIT), so the audit buffer is placed on a queue and a tasklet is scheduled to remove them from the queue outside the irq context.
 May be called in any context.

 .. _`audit_log`: